Sameer-ahmadd/End_to_End_Image_Classification_with_AWS/README.md

 # Model Evaluation:
 * Assessed model performance using Precision, Recall, and F1 Score metrics.
 * Performed thorough evaluation to ensure high accuracy and reliability of the pneumonia detection classifier.
-* Deployment & Integration:
+# Deployment & Integration:

-Deployed the deep learning model using AWS API Gateway and Lambda functions.
+* Deployed the deep learning model using AWS API Gateway and Lambda functions.
-Tested API endpoints with Postman to verify the accuracy of inference results.
+* Tested API endpoints with Postman to verify the accuracy of inference results.
 Screenshot:

-Security & Scalability:
+# Security & Scalability:

-Secured endpoints to protect against unauthorized access.
+* Secured endpoints to protect against unauthorized access.
-Implemented autoscaling to manage latency and ensure consistent performance under varying loads.
+* Implemented autoscaling to manage latency and ensure consistent performance under varying loads.

-Web Application Development:
+# Web Application Development:

-Developed a user-friendly interface using React.js, Node.js, and Express.js.
+* Developed a user-friendly interface using React.js, Node.js, and Express.js.
-Integrated MongoDB for backend data storage and management.
+* Integrated MongoDB for backend data storage and management.

-Demo:
+# Demo:

-Project Demo Video: Explore the complete functionality of the pneumonia detection image classifier in this demo video.
+* Project Demo Video: Explore the complete functionality of the pneumonia detection image classifier in this demo video.
-Technologies Used: AWS SageMaker, AWS API Gateway, AWS Lambda, React.js, Node.js, Express.js, MongoDB, DigitalOcean, Matplotlib, Seaborn, Pandas, Numpy